0

 “As the afternoon went on, control of Trafalgar Square ebbed and flowed between the police and protestors.”

-A man lies unconscious during the Poll Tax Riots in Trafalgar Square, London on the 31st March, 1990.
+A man is unconscious during the Poll Tax Riots in Trafalgar Square, London on March 31, 1990.

 Poll Tax Riot, Trafalgar Square, 1990.